57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 Various accounts, such as `sender_token_account` and `recipient_token_account`, and programs like `token_program` and `associated_token_program`, need to be initialized during account initialization, which costs 20,544 CU.

-The total cost of executing of the token transfer instruction is 50,387 CU.
+The total cost of executing the token transfer instruction is 50,387 CU.
 Further breakdown of this process reveals:

 - Function initialization costs 6,213 CU (even an empty method consumes this much CU).
 - The program includes three very costly print statements.